 I’m moving into a new home and one of my first projects was picking out my mailbox.
 I found a great post and mailbox BUT I really wanted it to match the theme of my home.

-So I started out by spray painting the mailbox with outdoor spray paint.
-The color was actually called nautical!
-How cool is that!
-So after that I thought the mailbox still needed something extra.
+I began the project by spray painting the mailbox with outdoor spray paint.
+The color was actually called Nautical!
+How cool is that?After that, I thought the mailbox still needed something extra.

 My creative juices started flowing and then I came up with the idea of lining the inside.
 I ran to the craft store and found some Outdoor Mod Podge.